SumiSastri/typescript-with-react/node-ts/readme.md

     // ...
 }
 ```
-#### The differences between Any, Null, Undefined, Unknown, Never, Void & Unknown
+#### The differences between Any, Null, Undefined, Never, Void, Unknown

 * Any: Allows dynamic typing and is not strictly typed to any of the defined TypeScript types, allows JavaScript engines to decide what the implicit type is, it allows you to opt out of using TypeScript, runs normal compile time JS checks